 After the numbness wears off, the area may be sore for a few days, which can usually be relieved with over-the-counter medication.
 Since the stitches are dissolvable, a review appointment is not always necessary, but we will call to discuss biopsy results.

-For more information or if you'd like to schedule an appointment, please give us a call at 509-940-0025.
+For more information, or if you'd like to schedule an appointment at our Richland, WA office, please give us a call at 509-940-0025.